cben/kubernetes-discovery-samples/README.md

 - [ ] Currently these are just the `CustomResourceDefinition` objects, NOT yet reflected in discovery results!

+A good place with many CRDs is https://github.com/operator-framework/community-operators

 # License

 [Apache License, Version 2.0](http://www.apache.org/licenses/).